 The Positives

 It has the most variety of colours and the largest amount of hidden nooks and crannies.
-This makes it a great spot for getting a lot of variety in a family session.
-The palace grounds are very well manicured.
+This makes it a great spot for getting a lot of variety in a photoshoot.
+The palace grounds are very well taken care of.
 There is a small pine forest, two ponds, and some open grass areas.
 There are also some great views of the city with the palace walls in the foreground.
 There are many ornate gates and some beautiful brickwork that can make stunning backgrounds.
 Gyeongbokgung lends itself well to wide photographs that incorporate the grandeur of the palace.

 The Negatives